RH3D/E3NG_docs/into.md

 [Instagram]{: .btn .fw-400 .text-yellow-300 .v-align-middle } or [YouTube]{: .btn .fw-400 .text-yellow-300 .v-align-middle } - To view some general content about the project.

 It is highly recommended to first start with the stock project and then if you want to, start looking at user mods, but absolutely feel free to choose the path you like the best.
 Most remixes and mods are posted on [Printables remixes] but you will also find other on the Discord server.
+There are also many [remixes for the beta] version and majority of them will still be compatible.

 # PROJECT OPTIONS
 {: .text-center }